matthijskooijman/nuttssh/README.md

 given connection.
 Using the `alias` option, additional alias names can be specified (the option must be specified multiple times for multiple aliases).

-When multiple connections each claim the same name (hostname or alias), only the last client to connect can actually be reached using that name.
-Once that client disconnects, the next one will become reachable again.
+When multiple listening clients each claim the same name (hostname or alias), the last client to connect will be reached using that name.
+To reach the other clients, you can add an index to the hostname.
+E.g. when two listening clients both use `test` as their hostname, you can connect to the most recent one using `test` (or `test~0`) and the older one using `test~1`.

 ### Connecting listening clients
 Connections to the Nuttssh server use the normal SSH protocol, so can use a